-This message does not always imply that a matching engine has failed, a failover is in progress or a market reset on that partition is performed.
+This message does not always imply that a Matching Engine or combined PS Gateway/Matching Engine has failed, a failover is in progress or a Market Reset on that partition is performed.
 It thus also does not imply that all non-persistent orders and quotes are deleted.
 The deletion of non-persistent orders and quotes is always reported by a Market Reset (partition scope) or a Mass Cancel Event (session scope) on the session data and listener data streams.

-Market Resets occur for example during a matcher failover (see 3.5), automatic Mass Cancels on session scope because of a Low Frequency Gateway failure (see 3.1) or a connection loss between Low Frequency Gateway and a PS Gateway (see 3.2).
+Market Resets occur for example during a Matching Engine (see chapter 3.4) or PS Gateway/Matching Engine failover (see chapter 3.5), automatic Mass Cancels on session scope because of a LF Gateway failure (see 3.1) or a connection loss between LF Gateway and a combined PS Gateway/Matching Engine (see3.2).